Pakobbix/JDownloader-Autoenc-rename/README.md

 # Notifications:

-You can setup Discord and/or Nextcloud Talk Notifications if:
+You can setup Discord Nextcloud Talk and/or Apprise Notifications if:
  - File already exists (encoding error)
  - Duration of encoded video doesn't match sourcefile (encoding error)
  - FileBot couldn't rename files 3 times in a row